bronifty/obsidian_202310/dremo/dipankar article.md

 I downloaded the source paper you cited and i suppose it has some historical importance although I don't really care about it.
 Your documentation of it is academically rigorous.
 I just have a disagreement with the convention.
 Have a good one.

+One topic i would like to explore (collectively as an industry or sector or w/e) is the idea - in keeping with separation of storage and compute - of non-blocking read access and more or less unlimited analytical concurrency for distributed systems.
+We could, by a windy/jagged/tortuous path, achieve a single version of the truth again perhaps.

+I'm referring to the dematerialization of the relational database for online analytical processing systems and specifically ROLAP queries of course.